andyhsim/local-load-balancer/edit-service-load-balancer.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Edit a Service
+# Editing a Service

 After a Service has been added to a Load Balancer's Service Group, it may be edited at any time.
 All Basic Settings of a Service are eligible for edits and additional notes may also be added using the edit feature.

 Follow the steps below to edit a Service.

-1. From the [Local Load Balancer Details](view-all-load-balancers.html) page, locate the service you would like to edit by expanding the arrow to the left.
+1. From the [Local Load Balancer Details](/docs/infrastructure/local-load-balancer?topic=local-load-balancer-viewing-local-load-balancer-details) page, locate the service you would like to edit by expanding the arrow to the left.
 2. Edit the follow fields, as desired:
   - **Destination IP:** The IP address of the destination server.
   - **Dest Port:** The port number to use to route traffic to the destination server.